 Bowers & Wilkins PX

 Yes, the PX Is still around and yet another device that doesn’t get enough time as the MacBook’s speakers are sufficient in most situations.
-Batteries lasts forever in the PX and it is still one of the best sounding noise cancelling headphones to date.
+Batteries last forever in the PX and it is still one of the best sounding noise cancelling headphones to date.
 I’m sure its successor, the PX7, sounds better if not just as good.
 With less weight, things will be that bit more comfortable making it an even better all-rounder headphone.

 Basically, they’re just colour changing lights and to my surprise they make a bigger impact than initially thought.
 Since the starter kit, this has morphed somewhat into an obsession.
 So much that a pair of Hue Play was purchased and another during Black Friday.
 Not only are they fun, the Hue system helps in lighting what I photograph.
 It may seem difficult to justify how much they cost for not doing much but they are more than just that.

 The latest addition of this sound system has further taken listening time from other devices.
-Countless of albums and internet radio has gone through this space age looking machine and it delivered on every count.
+Countless albums and internet radio has gone through this space age looking machine and it delivered on every count.
 Despite having a disconnection issue early on, it is now all well and good, likely the most satisfying purchase this year.

 This timeless looking thing supplies a maximum output of 13 watts, good enough for most if not all smart bulbs in the market and clings onto anything no more than 2 inches wide.
 I don’t hate the colour so it is welcomed on this table.